How to Start Your Speech With Style

 Your opening remarks need to achieve at least one of these objectives.
 And you should, ideally, aim to achieve several in the 90 seconds of "grace period" that you have available.
 When you achieve these you have the best possible opportunity to retain your audience's attention for the rest of your speech.

-You can find out more speech opening matters and techniques when you participate in a PresentPerfectTM skills training course at one of more than 40 UK training venues.
+You can find out more about how to start a speech with style when you join a public speaking training course at one of more than 40 UK training venues.